-Director, BIO5 Institute, Professor, Agricultural-Biosystems Engineering, Professor, BIO5 Institute, Professor, Biomedical Engineering, Professor, Electrical and Computer Engineering, Professor, Medical Imaging, Professor, Optical Sciences
+Director, BIO5 Institute, Thomas R. Brown Distinguished Chair in Biomedical Engineering, Member of the Graduate Faculty, Professor, Agricultural-Biosystems Engineering, Professor, BIO5 Institute, Professor, Biomedical Engineering, Professor, Cancer Biology - GIDP, Professor, Electrical and Computer Engineering, Professor, Medical Imaging, Professor, Optical Sciences

 I develop new optical imaging devices that can detect cancer at the earliest stage.
 Optics has the resolution and sensitivity to find these small, curable lesions, and we design the endoscope that provide access to organs inside the body. .

-Assistant Professor, BIO5 Institute, Assistant Professor, Optical Sciences, Assistant Professor, Physics
+Assistant Professor, Physics, Assistant Professor, Optical Sciences, Assistant Professor, BIO5 Institute

-Assistant Professor, BIO5 Institute, Assistant Professor, Biomedical Engineering, Assistant Professor, Optical Sciences
+Assistant Professor, Optical Sciences, Assistant Professor, Biomedical Engineering, Assistant Professor, BIO5 Institute

 We are developing low-cost in vivo microscopy devices that can visualize cellular details of human tissues in vivo and help disease diagnosis and treatment in low-resource settings, high-speed tissue microscopy technologies that can examine entire organ under risk of having malignant diseases and detect small, early-stage lesions, and miniature microscopy devices that have the potential to examine anatomically-challenging human organs and facilitate integration of microscopic imaging with other imaging modalities.